 Carpenter meets Craven, but not as you’d hoped

 It’s ironic really.
 I remember when Halloween: H20 was announced.
 I was 16, still in my horror indulgence prime, and the fact that events were set to pick up where the original narrative left off, completely disregarding failed spin-off experiment Halloween III: Season of the Witch and the bloated shenanigans of the Jamie Lloyd narrative, was music to my ears.
 Not that I didn’t enjoy those movies for their audacious digressions, including the wholly ridiculous ‘man in black’/cult of thorn debacle, but it was nice to finally see the series lifted out of the bargain basement doldrums, and with Jamie Lee Curtis back onboard to beef up the characterisation, I quickly bought into the idea that H20 was set to be the series saviour, the sequel we’d all been waiting for that would stay true to the origins of the series and deliver the conclusion we all deserved.
 I’m not knocking late-90s slashers.
 I usually enjoy them, even if everything after Scream feels just a tad diluted and superficial, but Halloween: H20 failed to deliver on its promise.
-Instead we got another in a long line of Kevin Williamson knock-offs.
+Instead we got another in a long line of Kevin Williamson knock-offs at a time when the genre was experiencing yet another period of oversaturation.
 It should come as no surprise that Williamson himself was instrumental to the final product.

 Norma Watson: Oh.
 Miss Tate.
 I didn’t mean to make you jump.
 It’s Halloween.
 I guess everyone’s entitled to one good scare.